Are Candles Bad for the Environment? 7 Crucial Facts

 Research found that when coconut crops were grown with mangos, they sequestered 139 tonnes of carbon, but coconut mono-crops only sequestered 98 tonnes of carbon.

-It’s not just the candle that determines the environmental impact but the packaging.
+Moreover, it’s not just the candle that determines the environmental impact but the packaging.

 Candles often come in glass jars or small metal containers.
 These materials are not renewable.